fifthcontinent/fifthcontinent/content/_posts/2020-06-22-how-to-run-a-website-on-a-tiny-server.md

 Create an empty file called "ssh" in the root folder on the SD card.
 That will enable SSH when you first boot the RapsberyryPi.

-Next, create a file `wpa_supplicant.conf`, and add your wifi network details:
+Next, create a file wpa_supplicant.conf, and add your wifi network details:

 ```bash
 #wpa_supplicant.conf